minorg/minorgordon.net/_posts/2021-02-27-primary-sources.md

 ---
+categories: [learning]
+date:   2021-02-27
+description: Understanding computer science through seminal papers
 layout: post
 title:  "Primary sources"
-date:   2021-02-27
-description: Understanding computer science through seminal papers
 ---

 This month the MIT press published [_Ideas That Created the Future: Classic Papers of Computer Science_](https://mitpress.mit.edu/books/ideas-created-future), which collects papers in computer science that map the evolution of the field.